splunk/observability-workshop/docs/otel/nginx.md

 ![Locust Statistics](../images/otel/nginx-locust-statistics.png)

 Validate you are seeing metrics in the UI by going to hamburger icon, top let and select **Dashboards → NGINX → NGINX Servers**.
-Using the **Overrides** filter on `kubernetes_cluster:`, find the name of your cluster as returned by `echo $(hostname)-k3s-cluster` in the terminal.
+Using the **Overrides** filter on `k8s.cluster.name:`, find the name of your cluster as returned by `echo $(hostname)-k3s-cluster` in the terminal.

 ![NGINX Dashboard](../images/otel/nginx-dashboard.png)